MetaDocencia/SitioWeb-NV/content/post/2026/20260714-reporteHCA/index.en.md

 ---
 title: "Herramientas de Ciencia Abierta: Two Editions in the First Half of 2026"
 summary: "In the first half of 2026 we ran two editions of our course Herramientas de Ciencia Abierta.
-We look back at how they went, what we covered in each session, and the resources that remain open to keep using."
+We look back on them, what was covered in each session, and the many open resources that were shared."
 date: 2026-06-11
 translationKey: "reporte-hca"
 tags: